McLeodMoores/xl4j/README.md

     - No memory limitations.
     - Multiple XL4J add-ins at the same time.
     - Good performance due to highly optimized Windows LPC mechanism which uses shared memory for IPC when appropriate.
-  - Excel high performance XLL C API access that can provide all kinds of extra functionality.
+  - Excel high-performance XLL C API access that can provide all kinds of extra functionality.
 Important that these functions can be called back from the calling thread.
 This is a tricky requirement in the out-of-process context, but a method to achieve it has already been found.
     - Access to caller information (e.g. which cell or cells are being computed).